DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/index.md

 toc: true
 ---

-# Introduction
+<h1> Introduction </h1>

-DXC Care Services  is a modern, cloud-based software solution embedded in the Microsoft Dynamics 365 platform to support the Care Services eco-system in Australia and New Zealand.
-It is developed and delivered by DXC Practice for Microsoft Business Solutions.
+<h2>DXC Care Services  is a modern, cloud-based software solution embedded in the Microsoft Dynamics 365 platform to support the Care Services eco-system in Australia and New Zealand.
+It is developed and delivered by DXC Practice for Microsoft Business Solutions. </h2>

 DXC Care Services Product delivers functionality for: